etcd-io/etcd/Documentation/op-guide/configuration.md

 + This value is referenced as this node's own entries listed in the `--initial-cluster` flag (e.g., `default=http://localhost:2380`).
 This needs to match the key used in the flag if using [static bootstrapping][build-cluster].
 When using discovery, each member must have a unique name. `Hostname` or `machine-id` can be a good choice.

 ### --data-dir
 + Path to the data directory.
+If this location does not exist, *etcd* will assume it has the required write permissions and attempt to create it.
 + default: "${name}.etcd"
 + env variable: ETCD_DATA_DIR

 ### --wal-dir
 + Path to the dedicated wal directory.
 If this flag is set, etcd will write the WAL files to the walDir rather than the dataDir.
 This allows a dedicated disk to be used, and helps avoid io competition between logging and other IO operations.
+Since *etcd* writes folders adjacent to this location, it needs write permissions to the directory that holds the specified location.
+If this location does not exist, *etcd* will assume it has the required write permissions and attempt to create it.
-+ default: ""
++ default: "${ETCD_DATA_DIR}/wal"
 + env variable: ETCD_WAL_DIR

 ### --snapshot-count